ffiondavies/Datacamp/CourseOutline.md

 **Lesson 3.**

 Objective:
-Learner will be able to demonstrate knowledge of, and apply global data structure and local data structure
+Learner will be able to demonstrate knowledge and application of global data structure and local data structure

 Description: